fluxninja/aperture/docs/content/use-cases/quota-scheduler/quota-scheduler.md

 </Zoom>

-The presented graph delineates the Token Bucket's operation, given a specified bucket size and fill rate.
-The Token Bucket performs counting and distributes tokens to all Agents.
-Inside each Agent, a scheduler organizes requests based on priority (assigned through label matching) and the availability of tokens.
+The diagram provides an overview of quota scheduling in action, including the operation of the token bucket and its role in managing request admission.
+The token bucket, specified by a given bucket size and fill rate, performs counting and distributes tokens across agents.

+Requests coming into the system are categorized into different workloads, each of which is defined by its priority and weight.
+This classification is crucial for the scheduling process within each agent.

+Inside every agent, there is a scheduler that priorities request admission based on two factors: the priority and weight assigned to the corresponding workload, and the availability of tokens from the global token bucket.
+This mechanism ensures that high-priority requests are handled appropriately even under high load or when the request rate is close to the rate limit.

 :::note

-The Token Bucket is distributed across multiple Agents within the same cluster.
+Each token bucket is owned by the partition owner of its key within the consistent hashing scheme.
+The key space of the token buckets is evenly distributed among agents within an agent group.

 :::

-## Real World Scenario
+## Use Case Scenario

-For Quota Scheduling, consider a cloud-based storage service managing requests from numerous client applications.
-The service ensures fair usage by implementing a quota scheduling policy.
-This way, it can prioritize critical requests and manage resource allocation effectively, thereby preventing any single client from monopolizing the service or exhausting the available quota.
+Consider the scenario of a cloud-based storage service handling requests from a myriad of client applications.
+By implementing a quota scheduling policy using Aperture, the service can maintain equitable usage.
+This policy allows it to prioritize critical requests and manage resource allocation effectively, preventing any single client from monopolizing the service or exhausting the available quota.
+Additionally, with Aperture's quota scheduling, the service becomes spend-aware, ensuring it stays within quota limits and avoids cost overages.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';